spdx/spdx-3-model/model/AI/Properties/modelDataPreprocessing.md

 ## Description

-ModelDataPreprocessing is a free form text that describes the preprocessing steps applied to the training data before training of the model(s) contained in the AI software.
+A free form text that describes the preprocessing steps applied to the training data before training of the model(s) contained in the AI software.

 ## Metadata